solde/Par/lab2/lab2 - David Soldevila Daniel Palomo.md

 <img src=./amb_col.png>
 <note> Tareador captures of mandel-tar using point decomposition </note>

 Using row decomposition, the result is similar then the previous version.
 Display version still have the same problem, a data dependence, and non-display version is paralel.
 Obviously the granularity is bigger.
-Unlike point decomposition, now we are compting a big number of points wiht only one task.
+Unlike point decomposition, now we are compting a big number of points with only one task.
 It is going to reduce overhead time but increasing the granularity.

 <img src=./sense_col.png>
 <note> Tareador captures of mandel-tar using row decomposition </note>